Southwestern Dietetic Internship (SWDI)

 Mission, Goals and Expected Outcomes

-The mission of the Southwestern Dietetic Internship is to prepare dietetics professionals to provide culturally appropriate, comprehensive nutrition services in American Indian and Alaska Native communities.
+The mission of the Southwestern Dietetic Internship is to prepare entry-level Registered Dietitian Nutritionists to provide culturally appropriate, comprehensive nutrition services in American Indian and Alaska Native communities.
 It is consistent with the mission of the Indian Health Service, which is to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives to the highest level.

 - To prepare graduates to be competent entry-level RDNs.

-- To improve access to nutrition care provided by qualified dietetics professionals in American Indian and Alaska Native communities.
+- Program graduates will improve access to nutrition care provided to American Indian and Alaska Native communities by qualified dietetics professionals.

 - To increase diversity in the dietetics profession by increasing the numbers of American Indian and Alaska Native dietetics professionals.